 When January rolled around, and my old friend the lump was still there, I decided perhaps enough was enough.
 But then I couldn’t get an appointment for a few days, and I was going away on an extended work trip, so January turned into the start of February, and the Doctor was very nice, and said she wasn’t overly concerned, but just to be on the safe side we’ll make an appointment.
 So I went home with a letter, which if you’ve ever been referred under the Government’s two week referral scheme, is basically two sides of A4 saying in big capital letters – DO NOT PANIC, CHANCES ARE YOU DO NOT HAVE CANCER.
 So I didn’t.
 I carried on flying.

-Alex and I even broke with our traditional boycott of Valentine’s day with a trip to the Lake District, and it didn’t end in flooding, food poisoning, or a trip to A and E for stitches, all of which have happened on past February 14ths.
+Alex and I even broke with our traditional boycott of Valentine’s day, and took a trip to the Lake District where we got married.
+And it didn’t end in flooding, food poisoning, or a trip to A and E for stitches, all of which have happened on past February the 14th.

-And then it starts getting weird, because suddenly there is another doctor in the room, and he has a huge needle inserted into my arm, taking more biopsy, in his words ‘to save time later’.
+And then it starts getting weird, because suddenly there is another doctor in the room, and he has a huge needle inserted into my armpit, taking another biopsy, in his words ‘to save time later’.
 And still I’m telling myself it’s all fine.
 It’s just procedure.
 What do I fancy for tea?
-Then we’re back upstairs and it’s going to be another two weeks, which works out well as I’ve got a back to back Tel Aviv, and then we’re off on holiday for a week.
+Then we’re back upstairs and it’s going to be another two weeks, which works out well as I’ve got a back to back Tel Aviv, and then we’re off on a road trip to France and Spain for a week.